 See the Difference Between Real-Time Bidding (RTB) and Programmatic

-Want to unveil all programmatic advertising powers to speed up ad buying or selling?
+Want to unveil all programmatic advertising powers?

-How to acquire ad inventory?
+How to acquire ad inventory

 Option 1.
 Programmatic direct